howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 #### Resolving relations

-There's one more thing you need to do before you can launch the GraphQL server again and test the new functionality: Ensuring the relation between `User` and `Link` getrs properly resolved.
+There's one more thing you need to do before you can launch the GraphQL server again and test the new functionality: Ensuring the relation between `User` and `Link` gets properly resolved.

 Notice how we've omitted all resolvers for _scalar_ values from the `User` and `Link` types?
 These are following the simple pattern that we saw at the beginning of the tutorial: